 Saturday mornings and Wednesday afternoons

-This wildly popular market has incredible produce (look for unusual Asian fruits and vegetables), entertainment, and cooking demos.
-The “Picnic in the Park” market (Wednesday evenings from mid-March through October) includes a wine and beer garden, music, and kids’ activities.
+This wildly popular market has incredible produce (look for unusual Asian fruits and vegetables), entertainment and cooking demos.
+The 'Picnic in the Park' market (Wednesday evenings from mid-March to October) includes a wine and beer garden, music and children's activities.

 Downtown SLO Farmers' Market, San Luis Obispo